dmuller189/C-Process-API-Tutorial/README.md

 ## The `exec()` System Call
 Say you want to run a program that is different from the current calling program. `exec()`, and a corresponding `c` wrapper function helps do just this.
 In the above example, the program calls `execlp()`, which in turn call the program `echo` with the arguments `"echo", "In", "subprocess", NULL`.
-In the example, `echo` is a program to simple print out its argumets to the terminal.
+In the example, `echo` is a program to simple print out its arguments to the terminal.

 ## The `pipe()` System Call
-`pipe()` creates a one-way channel for data to pass betwen two processes.
+`pipe()` creates a one-way channel for data to pass between two processes.
 That is, a pipe enables interprocess communication.
 A pipe has a read 'end' and a write 'end', and the kernel buffers data written to the write end until it is read from the read end of the pipe.

 # Putting it all Together - A Case Study with a Unix Shell